Money Market

 All assets will be available for lending and borrowing.
 However, based on their individual risk profiles, each asset will be categorized within one of three potential tiers that vary in their restrictions, in order to better mitigate risk:

-• Isolation tier: Cannot be used as collateral to borrow other assets, and they can only be borrowed in isolated positions that do not borrow other assets.
+Isolation tier: Cannot be used as collateral to borrow other assets, and they can only be borrowed in isolated positions that do not borrow other assets. *Please note that markets in Isolation tier are inherently higher risk than those of other tiers

 *Positions in all tiers can have multiple collateral assets.